-We will focus on land use and housing issues in Chinese cities with the aim to provide policy recommendations that help improve land use practices.
+We focus on land use and housing issues in Chinese cities with the aim to provide policy recommendations that help improve land use practices.

 Hao Xi is a research assistant at the Center for Urban Future Research, Peking University, and is also responsible for communications and publicity for the PEAK team in Peking.